EinsteinOmics/EinsteinOmics.github.io/_pages/BioinformaticsSymposium2026.md

 Special thanks to all Omics Club board members for their hard work in organizing the event.

-We would also like to give special thanks to the Einstein Student Governing Board (SGB), the Data Science Institute (DSI), and Einstein Student Life for their generous support and funding.
+We would also like to give special thanks to the Einstein Student Governing Board (SGB), the Data Science Institute (DSI), Einstein Student Life, and Office of the Dean for their generous support and funding.